DavAug/chi/docs/source/getting_started/quick_overview.rst

    :file: images/1_simulation_8.html

-For details on how to implement a :class:`chi.PopulationModel` and many other details concerning the population models in chi, we refer to section :doc:`population_model`.
+For details on how to implement a :class:`chi.PopulationModel` and many other details concerning population models in chi, we refer to section :doc:`population_model`.

 Hierarchical inference